 |Total Carbohydrate 18g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Make this excellent breakfast casserole recipe for a filo sausage egg bake the night before you want to serve it, or freeze for longer storage.
-It bakes up crisp, brown, savory and delicious in 50 to 60 minutes.
+Make this excellent breakfast casserole recipe for a filo sausage egg bake the night before you want to serve it or freeze it for longer storage.
+It bakes up crisp, brown, savory, and delicious in 50 to 60 minutes.